Demonist/PartyMarkers/README.md

 #Known problems
 1. Yet this only work in  the raid.
-2. There is some bugs with scaling and moving.
-3. Yet there is not profiles.
+2. Yet there is not profiles.

 All this bugs will be fixed soon.